jandecaluwe/urubu/doc/manual/authoring.md

 This is nice for readability, but it all remains file based.

 Urubu extends this behavior by automatically resolving project-wide reference links.
 (See the chapter about [structure]).

 This feature is implemented as a Markdown extension.
 Note that it doesn't require a syntax change.
 It enables page linking similar to what is commonly found on wikis.

-When you using reference links, Urubu will insert the title of the link in the generated html (unless you specify an alternative text explicitly).
+When using reference links, Urubu will insert the title of the link in the generated html (unless you specify an alternative text explicitly).
 In this way, the text that you click will match the title of the page where you land.